Fates-List-Archive/infra-history/modules/infra/admin_piccolo/api-docs/advanced/self-hosting.md

 \i schema.sql
 ```

-6. Install the lynx python dependencies with ``pip install -r modules/infra/admin_piccolo/deps.txt``
+7. Install the lynx python dependencies with ``pip install -r modules/infra/admin_piccolo/deps.txt``

-7. Install ``git+https://github.com/Rapptz/discord.py`` manually (due to python 3.11 and aiohttp issues)
+8. Install ``git+https://github.com/Rapptz/discord.py`` manually (due to python 3.11 and aiohttp issues)

-8. Copy the nginx conf in data/nginx to /etc/nginx
+9. Copy the nginx conf in data/nginx to /etc/nginx

-9. Restart nginx using ``systemctl restart nginx``
+10. Restart nginx using ``systemctl restart nginx``

 ### Compiling actual site

 - Do all steps below apart from ``make`` and ``git`` commands on server reboot/full site restart/``tmux`` server kill as well

-9. Clone baypaw using ``git clone https://github.com/Fates-List/baypaw``, enter the folder, run ``make`` to compile baypaw which is a microservice for global API requests across Fates List services.
+1. Clone baypaw using ``git clone https://github.com/Fates-List/baypaw``, enter the folder, run ``make`` to compile baypaw which is a microservice for global API requests across Fates List services.

-10. Clone api-v3 using ``git clone https://github.com/Fates-List/api-v3``, enter the folder, run ``make`` to compile the api.
+2. Clone api-v3 using ``git clone https://github.com/Fates-List/api-v3``, enter the folder, run ``make`` to compile the api.

-11. Clone squirrelflight using ``git clone https://github.com/Fates-List/squirrelflight``, enter the folder, run ``make`` to compile squirrelflight, our vote reminders bot.
+3. Clone squirrelflight using ``git clone https://github.com/Fates-List/squirrelflight``, enter the folder, run ``make`` to compile squirrelflight, our vote reminders bot.

-12. (optional, not done on Fates due to issues) Follow [this](https://stevescargall.com/2020/05/13/how-to-install-prometheus-and-grafana-on-fedora-server/) to set up Prometheus and Grafana for monitoring.
+4. (optional, not done on Fates due to issues) Follow [this](https://stevescargall.com/2020/05/13/how-to-install-prometheus-and-grafana-on-fedora-server/) to set up Prometheus and Grafana for monitoring.
 Set Grafanas port to 5050.
 Use a firewall or the digital ocean firewall to block other ports.
 Do not open prometheus's port in the firewall, only open Grafana's.

-Fates List probihits the monetization or resale of coins or any part of Fates List for real money.
+### Running the site

+Run ``FatesList/data/start_tmux.sh`` to start Fates List